Social Security provides retirement, disability, and survivors benefits

 You can receive benefits payment through direct deposit or a prepaid card

 The Social Security Administration (SSA) provides benefits for retired Americans, as well as disabled workers and individuals, spouses of workers, and widows and widowers.
 If you paid Social Security tax during the course of your life, you will be eligible to apply for Social Security benefits come retirement.
-The average Social Security benefit for retired individuals was $1,555 as of June 2021.
-Social Security recipients can also receive coronavirus stimulus checks as long as they meet the basic eligibility requirements.
+The average Social Security benefit for retired individuals was $1,827 as of January 2023.

 If you’re receiving Social Security, you will get your retirement or disability benefits as a lump sum payment each month.
 The payment dates for Social Security are set by the SSA and may be based on your birthday, depending on the type of benefit you are receiving.